SciRooPlot/SciRooPlot/README.md

 plotManager.AddInputDataFiles("inputGroupA", {"path/to/file/a.root", "path/to/file/a2.root"});
 plotManager.AddInputDataFiles("inputGroupB", {"path/to/file/b.root", "path/to/file/b2.root", "path/to/file/b3.root:my/sub/list/or/dir/path"});

+// pro tip: you can also add whole directories (including their sub-directories) instead of specifying the root files directly

 // N.B.:
 // you can save these settings to a file via: plotManager.DumpInputDataFiles("path/to/inputFilesConfig.XML");